 eject script which unpacks a lot of logic initially hidden in

 react-scripts package.
-At that point, complexity initially hidden is often intimidating and that’s only the tip of the iceberg.
+At that point, complexity initially hidden is often intimidating and that is only the tip of the iceberg.
 Now you probably would like to have library for state management, server side rendering and so on.
 Nevertheless, if you want to test a new library or learn about React

 create-react-app is a great choice.

-This a little long introduction leads us to the merit of what I’m trying to say.
+This a little long introduction leads us to the merit of what I am trying to say.
 I believe that the best boilerplate is the one you do yourself.
-Initial investment in putting puzzles together pays off in confidence, ease of solving later problems and overall maintenance cost.
+Initial investment in putting puzzles together pays off in a confidence, ease of solving later problems and overall maintenance time.

-So, what I’m going to do is take my minimal setup (webpack 2 + hot reloading) and start building upon it.
-At the end I’ll have Redux, React Router and Helmet playing nicely together on both client and server.
+So, what I am going to do is take my minimal setup (webpack 2 + hot reloading) and start building upon it.
+At the end I will have Redux, React Router and Helmet playing nicely together on both client and server.

-If you don’t like it, that’s fine, it was created to make my life easier and does that great.
+If you do not like it, that is fine, it was created to make my life easier and does that great.
 You can always use

 create-react-app instead and